tiffanylin0419/RISC-Game/nsd.md

 ## JavaDoc
 use `"/**"` + `enter` to generate the javaDoc automatically

-write some comment for complex function
+write some comments for complex functions
 ## Variables and functions
 Class : singular noun `BasicBoard`